 Dansby brings character and intangibles that you can build a team around.
 No wonder he gets Derek Jeter and Alan Trammel comps.

-In 2016, the Baseball America Prospect Handbook rated Swanson as the #1 prospect in the Diamondbacks organization.
+In 2016, Baseball America rated Swanson as the #1 prospect in the Diamondbacks organization.

-After the Braves aquired Dansby, he was rated as the #1 prospect in their farm system in the winter before 2017 Spring Training.
+After the Braves acquired Dansby, he was rated as the #1 prospect in their farm system in the winter before 2017 Spring Training.

 Swanson has leadership traits and excellent makeup.
 His mental package allows his physical tools to play up.

 A two-sport star at Marietta, Dansby is a staunch critic of making kids specialize in a single sport (with a little help from his parents).
 He threw himself completely into whatever was in season, and it worked out OK in his case.

 “I was always naturally driven,” Swanson said.
 “When I was younger, when I was playing basketball I was like I don’t want to play baseball anymore.
 My parents were like, no, you need to go play baseball, too.
 “And when I’d play baseball, I’d go, I don’t want to play basketball anymore.
 And they’d say, no, just go out there and do it and have fun.”

 The youngest of three children, Dansby describes an idyllic family life growing up in Cobb County, Georgia.
 Yeah, it got interesting with two siblings who were sports-oriented as well.

 But, he said, “It was not an uber-competitive environment where it makes you a complete jerk.
 You learned to love competition and winning."